Create Lab Configuration Files

 Warning

-netlab create command refuses to create provider configuration files, Ansible inventory, or netlab.snapshot.yml file if it finds netlab.lock file in the current directory.
+netlab create command refuses to create provider configuration files, Ansible inventory, or netlab.snapshot.pickle file if it finds netlab.lock file in the current directory.

 netlab.lock file is created by the netlab up command to ensure subsequent netlab create commands don’t overwrite the provider configuration files.
-It is automatically removed after a successful completion of netlab down command.
+It is automatically removed when the netlab down command successfully stops the lab.

 The Output Formats section describes how you can control the output files and their format with CLI parameters.
 See Output Formats for more details on individual file formats.